Iran says it is still open to nuclear talks

 Mehmanparast said the resumption of talks -- which, if successful could lead to an easing of sanctions on Iran -- depended on the actions of the other countries.

-"We will observe all the behavior and moves of the 5+1 completely and we will make our final decision by studying the situation and their moves," he said.
+"We will observe all the behaviour and moves of the 5+1 completely and we will make our final decision by studying the situation and their moves," he said.

 "If we feel the situation is ready for constructive talks with cooperation then we will announce our response."